It’s your choice.

 In addition, an invigorated push to uncover information from individuals’ postings was publicly proclaimed following the San Bernardino terrorist shootings in December 2015.

-Countless questions regarding “How did someone seeking a K-1 fiance visa slip through the cracks?” were not easily answered by red-faced DHS and USCIS officials.
+As I noted in an ABC interview shortly after the incident, questions regarding “How could someone seeking a K-1 fiance visa, given the couple’s backgrounds, slip through the cracks?” are not going to be easily answered by red-faced DHS and USCIS officials.

 The result was predictable.
 Social media accounts were now, if not before, fair game for government investigation.